-- (a) is an augmentation; and - (b) has an estimated capital cost in excess of \$5 million (as varied in accordance with a cost threshold determination); and - (c) the person who identifies the project considers is likely, if constructed, to relieve forecast constraints in respect of national transmission flow paths between regional reference nodes.
+- (a) is an augmentation; and - (b) has an estimated capital cost in excess of \$5 million (as varied in accordance with a cost threshold determination); and preferred option has the meaning given in clause 5.16.1(b) and 5.17.1(b).

+(c) the person who identifies the project considers is likely, if constructed, to relieve forecast constraints in respect of national transmission flow paths between regional reference nodes.